frances-nguyen/Ellio/README.md

 is a cycle that processes user input, update the game logic, render images to the screen, and handle collisions.
 To avoid potential lags, I enforced frame-rate independent movement so that movement speed does not change with framerate but instead depends on time.
 To do this, I calculated the amount of time spent per frame and scales the velocity of the objects with this value so that movement speed is affected by change in time.
+Furthermore, to prevent FPS from dropping and avoiding frequent garbage collecting, I reused objects and avoid creating new objects inside the game loop.
+Lastly, I learned how to use Extensible Markup Language (XML) to control what GUI elements should be present in the game's acitivity and how they should behave.